 Foundation and movement: common topic, not instant panic

 We see a lot of questions about cracks and movement in Texas.
 Some cracking is normal settling.
 Some is not.
+For a deeper pre-inspection look, buyers can also learn how to spot foundation problems before they get deep into a deal.

 A report might note: